yngvem/INF200-2019/README.md

 [GitHub pages](https://yngvem.github.io/INF200-2019).

 # How to submit your exam
+There is a YouTube video showing the process [here](https://youtu.be/9vJVNJ17eOo)

 1. Add your repository link to [this form](https://docs.google.com/forms/d/e/1FAIpQLSeErY690hqZYIPc7X0DZeSqrxd5geQoiY6oy-sdxcKKUQKdEw/viewform?usp=sf_link).
 2. Add *yngvem* as collaborator to the repository